nestybox/sysbox/docs/design.md

 ## Shiftfs on Bind Mount Sources

-In addition to mounting shiftfs on the container's rootfs, sysvisor-runc also mounts shiftfs on the source directory of all bind mounts specified in the container's runc spec (and only when the source of the bind mount is outside of the container's rootfs).
+In addition to mounting shiftfs on the container's rootfs, sysvisor-runc also mounts shiftfs on the source directory of bind mounts specified in the container's runc spec, if they meet the following conditions:

+* The bind mount source is not under of the container's rootfs (to avoid shiftfs-on-shiftfs mounts).

+* The bind mount source is not directly above the container's rootfs (to avoid shiftfs-on-shifts mounts).

+* The bind mount source is not on tmpfs (to avoid github issue #123), with the exception of Docker `/dev/shm` mounts.

 This way, sysvisor-runc supports uid(gid) shifting on Docker volume or bind mounts.